camuthig/camuthig.github.io/content/posts/ktor-social-auth.md

 }
 ```

+This logic is missing some error handling, but gets the code to where it needs to be with regards to verifying the user's
+identity.
+The steps involved are:

-This logic accepts, the request, finds our OAuth provider configuration based on the `provider` parameter on the URL,
+1. Find the OAuth provider configuration using the `provider` parameter in the URL
-gets the user identity details from the OAuth provider, finds or creates the user in our local data store, and finally
+1. Get the user's identity from the OAuth provider
-returns out a JWT for further authentication.
-The JWT is unimportant now, and I will likely change that later.
-There
-will be more discussion about it in another post.
+1. Find the user in our own system, creating a new user if they do not yet exist
+1. Generating our own token based on the found user

-The important part here is just a fews lines of code.
+The most important part here is just a fews lines of code.

 ```kotlin
 val socialIdentity = oauthConfiguration.second.getIdentity(principal.accessToken)